 The RRB has direct contact with individual railroad employees, in person or by phone, through its national network of 53 field offices.
 Field personnel explain benefit rights and responsibilities, help employees apply for benefits, provide related services for annuitants, and answer any questions related to the benefit programs.
 The RRB maintains field offices in railroad locales across the United States.
 A toll-free number (1-877-772-5772) also provides RRB customers with easy access to the agency’s field offices.

 The RRB's headquarters is located in the William O. Lipinski Federal Building at 844 North Rush Street, Chicago, Illinois 60611-1275.

-The following publications pertaining to benefits payable by the RRB are available at any RRB field office, or RRB headquarters.
+The following leaflets pertaining to benefits payable by the RRB are available at any RRB field office, or RRB headquarters.